logzio/terraform-provider-logzio/docs/resources/subaccount.md

 * `flexible` - (Boolean) Defaults to false.
 Whether the sub account that created is flexible or not.
 Can be set to flexible only if the main account is flexible.
 * `reserved_daily_gb` - (Float) The maximum volume of data that an account can index per calendar day.
 Depends on `flexible`.
 For further info see [the docs](https://docs.logz.io/api/#operation/createTimeBasedAccount).
 * `snap_search_retention_days` - (Int) Number of days to retain data in the warm tier.
 Minimum value is 1.
 (Requires Logz.io Log account with warm tier enabled)
+* `soft_limit_gb` - (Float) Indicates the account's soft cap in GB.
+If Subscription account, this value is always null.
+Can be set only if flexible is false.

 ##  Attribute Reference